Footprints, different angles, and flying sofas across the world

-Besides their website, Sofacompany also uses Cylindo’s Product Viewer for their Design Your Own Universe, in-store to close the sale while the customer is in the showroom.
+Besides their website, Sofacompany also uses Cylindo 360 HD Viewer in-store for their Design Your Own Universe to close the sale while the customer is in the showroom.
 Knowing there are 5-10 touchpoints before purchase, having high-quality visuals at every step of the journey can help build trust and reassure customers they are making the right decision.

 We can see that when consumers enter the design-your-own universe, there are significantly higher conversion rates, regardless if they buy design-your-own products or not.
 Once they step in that universe and start playing around, there’s a significantly higher likelihood that they will end up buying either design-your-own product or standard products

-Today, Sofacompany uses the Cylindo Platform for different use cases, covering many aspects of the furniture buying journey.
-They have recently started using Cylindo’s web-native AR solution, and the first results are fascinating.
-The great adoption rate of AR with 19% user activation is one more proof that Cylino’s web-native AR solution is the right approach, which can lead to mass adoption of AR in the furniture shopping process.
+Today, Sofacompany is using the Cylindo platform for different use cases, covering many aspects of the furniture buying journey.
+They have recently started using Cylindo AR solution, and the first results are fascinating.
+The great adoption rate of augmented reality with 19% user activation is one more proof that Cylino AR solution is the right approach, which can lead to mass adoption of AR in the furniture shopping process.
 Even though these are the first results from the AR roll-out, based on a limited number of users, it is a great starting point and a clear indication that customers are ready to accept AR as an integral part of the furniture shopping experience.

 “I think that the web-native AR solution that Cylindo has introduced is the way forward.
 Being able to have something in-browser (no app needed), is a huge step forward toward the mass adoption of AR.
 I firmly believe that, unless you are IKEA, the majority of furniture selling businesses have a very slim chance of consumers downloading an app.
 For them to leave the website, go to the app store, find the app, download and install the app, set up an account…there are way too many barriers.
 Web-native AR is the way to go.” – Simon Peschcke-Køedt, CMO at Sofacompany